-In order to receive a Graduate Assistantship, a student must be enrolled for at least 9 graduate credit hours, but no more than 14 graduate credit hours.
-A student may be awarded an assistantship if enrolled for 15 hours – but no more - if one or more credits are part of a formal lab course, local practicum or local part-time internship.
-The stipend for a GA assigned to work 20 hours per week is $10,000 for the academic year ($5,000 each semester).
-A GA assigned to work for 15 hours per semester receives a stipend of $6,750 per academic year ($3,375 each semester).
+In order to receive a Graduate Assistantship, a student must be enrolled for at least 9 graduate credit hours, with a recommended maximum of 14 graduate credit hours.
+The stipend for a GA assigned to work 20 hours per week is $9,000 for the academic year ($4,500 each semester).
 A GA assigned to work for 10 hours per week receives a stipend of $4,500 per academic year ($2,250 each semester).

 Note that a GA contract may be awarded for a single semester (Fall or Spring) at the discretion of the Program Coordinator.
-These awards are uncommon.
+These awards are less common.

-All new GAs appointed for the academic year must attend an orientation the day before the start of classes in the Fall.
+All new GAs appointed for the academic year must attend an orientation, generally offered the day before the start of classes in the Fall.
 All GAs must be evaluated by their supervisor during the term they work (Fall, Spring, Summer).
 The contract for a Fall or Spring GA runs from the day before classes begin till the last of day of classes in the term, respectively.

-A very limited number of GAs is available during the summer, many of which are allocated to such external offices as the Advising Centers.
+A very limited number of GAs are available during the summer, many of which are allocated to such external offices as the Advising Centers.
 The application process is the same as for the regular academic year, except that Graduate Coordinators do not make assignments.
 Supervisors of external offices are awarded a set number of assistantship hours.
 They then review the resumes of potential assistants, contact and discuss their position with them, and make a recommendation to the Graduate College which shall then verify the student’s eligibility.
-Summer Graduate Assistants must be enrolled for at least 6 semester hours (any combination of Maymester, Summer I, II and III).
-Registration for all 6 hours must be completed prior to the start of Maymester.
-Summer GAs are paid as a function of whether they work 50 hours (for a total of $750), 100 hours (for a total of $1,500), 150 hours (for a total of $2,250), or 200 hours (for a total of $3,000) based on a schedule that accommodates both the student’s course requirements and the needs of the supervisor.
-Most summer contracts are for Summer I. A student may not work more than 20 hours per week, on average, for a summer assistantship.
-Contact the Graduate College for more information.
+Summer Graduate Assistants must be enrolled for at least 3 semester hours (any combination of Maymester, Summer I, II and III).
+Registration for all 3 hours must be completed prior to the start of Maymester.